lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 ..  container:: justify

-    Then use topotool to save the topology in a file called cnt.data (Before generating the CNT, untick "bonds"):
+    Then, untick "bonds", and use topotool to save the topology in a file called cnt.data:

 ..  code-block:: bw
     :caption: *to be written in the VMD terminal*